Masterminds/stability/experimental.md

 - Code is in flux
 - Breaking changes may occur without warning
 - Early adopters welcome
+- Because the development cycle for experimental projects is tumultuous, sometimes issues and bug reports will be ignored or closed so that developers can focus on implementing the core features.

 ## Embed This Marker